Fundraising Campaign for the New Centre

-Together we have an extraordinary once-in-a-lifetime opportunity to build a new wild bird rehabilitation and education centre in the Ottawa and Eastern Ontario Region.
+Together we have an extraordinary once-in-a-lifetime opportunity to build a new wild bird hospital and education centre in the Ottawa and Eastern Ontario Region.

 Your support of our building campaign will help us construct a much needed permanent facility on 17+ acres of land, located in a tranquil rural setting of Ottawa's West end.

-We will continue to accept injured, ill, and orphaned wild birds at our current location on Moodie Drive while the new facility is under construction.
+We will continue to accept injured, ill and orphaned birds at our temporary location at C-822 Cedarview Road in Nepean as of July 5 until our new facility is built.

-Open for bird admissions 365 days a year including holidays, the Centre treats thousands of birds annually, including over 120 different species of birds, many of which are endangered or threatened.
-From the smallest hummingbird to the largest raptor, no wild bird is ever turned away.
+Open for bird admissions 365 days a year including holidays, the Centre treats thousands of birds annually, including over 170 different species of birds, many of which are endangered or threatened.
 Every bird's life matters.

 The Need for a New Centre

 Vision of the New Centre

-Featuring an energy-efficient design with over 6,300 square feet of indoor space and over 3,000 square feet of outdoor aviaries, the new facility will provide quiet isolated spaces for recovering birds.
+Featuring an energy-efficient design with 623 square meters of indoor space and additional outdoor aviaries, the new facility will provide quiet isolated spaces for recovering birds.
 Housing requirements for the 120 different species admitted each year can be complex.
 Although some birds have longer stays with us than others, providing a suitable stress-free environment for all the birds in our care is necessary to help reduce bird stress and risk of disease, and aid their recovery and subsequent release.

 The new Centre will: